prashant1879/Cloud-Run-Service-on-the-Google-Cloud-Platform-with-NodeJS-/readme.md

-Certainly!
-Here's a sample **README** file based on the article you've written about deploying a Cloud Run function using Google Artifact Registry.

----

 # **Deploying a Cloud Run Service on Google Cloud Platform**

 This repository contains a sample project demonstrating how to deploy a Node.js application as a containerized service on Google Cloud Platform (GCP) using **Cloud Run** and **Google Artifact Registry**.